Eigenstructure of the linearized electrical impedance tomography problem under radial perturbations: Introduction

 The operator \( F \) arises in certain inverse boundary value problems, such as electrical impedance tomography (EIT).
 A practical application is the single-step linearization approximation, where we assume \( \Lambda(1) \) is known or simulated and aim to recover a perturbation \( \eta \) from information on \( \Lambda(1 + \eta) \).
 This approach has shown practical success (e.g., \cite{Cheney90}).
 For a more comprehensive overview of EIT, we refer the reader to the review articles \cite{Cheney99, Uhlmann2009, Borcea2002a}.

 While standard theory guarantees the continuity of \( F : L^\infty(B) \to \mathscr{L}(L^2_\diamond(\sphe)) \), it offers little insight into its approximation by finite-rank operators.
 According to \cite[Appendix~A]{Garde2025}, the mapping \( F \) continuously extends to perturbations on \( L^d(B) \), but its approximability by finite-rank operators and compactness remain unstudied.
-In this work, we show that the Fr\'echet derivative \( F \) considered in a stronger topology, more specifically as a mapping \( F : L^2(B) \to \mathscr{L}(L^2_\diamond(\sphe)) \) is approximable by finite-rank operators, whenever the perturbations \( \eta \in L^2(B) \) are rotationally symmetric.
+In this work, we consider the Fr\'echet derivative \( F \) on the subspace \( \mathcal{R} \subset L^2(B) \) consisting of rotationally symmetric perturbations (cf. \eqref{eq:space_of_eta}).
+We then study \( F \) in a stronger topology, more specifically as a mapping \( F : \mathcal{R} \to \mathscr{L}(L^2_\diamond(\sphe)) \), and prove that \( F \) can be approximated by finite-rank operators.

-To the best of our knowledge, the extension to \( L^2(B) \) perturbations has only been shown in two spatial dimension (see the article by Garde and Hyv\"onen \cite{GH2024}), here we establish the extension in any spatial dimension \( d \geq 2 \) for any \( \eta \) in an infinite dimensional subspace of \( L^2(B) \).
+To the best of our knowledge, the extension to \( L^2(B) \) perturbations has only been shown in two spatial dimension (see the article by Garde and Hyv\"onen \cite{GH2024}), here we establish the extension in any spatial dimension \( d \geq 2 \) for any \( \eta \) in an infinite dimensional subspace \( \mathcal{R} \subset L^2(B) \).
 We believe that this is the first result proving that the Fr\'echet derivative is compact and approximable by finite-rank operators with respect to a topology stronger (or equally strong) than the standard \( \mathscr{L}(L^\infty(B), \mathscr{L}(L^2_\diamond(\sphe))) \) topology.
-The extension to \( L^2(B) \) perturbations and the approximability by finite-rank operators are desired properties from the standpoint of numerical implementations.
+The extension to \( \mathcal{R} \) perturbations and the approximability by finite-rank operators are desired properties from the standpoint of numerical implementations.

+The (linearized) Calder{\'o}n problem in the radial setting has recently been studied in the context of Born approximations \cite{Barcelo2022, Barcelo2024}.
+Closely related to this approach, the reader may also find the recent preprints \cite{Daude2026, Castro2026} of interest.